hi-joy-nz/hi-joy-nz.github.io/SafeBot/Updates.md

 - `/pokemon_info` now displays how many of that Pokemon you have caught.
 Thanks to `@eiranroan` for this suggestion!

 ### Spawn changes
 - Enabled the Event spawn area: Discover the ancient world with the Fossilised Fortunes event spawns!
 If you're feeling lucky, shiny Pokemon are more likely to be found in the event area!
+[Read more about this event](https://hi-joy-nz.github.io/SafeBot/News#spawn-event-fossilised-fortunes).
 - Jigglypuff no longer spawns in the Science Lab area, and Abra is now commonly found there instead!

 ### Bug fixes